Relintai/pandemonium_engine_docs/usage/ui/gui_skinning.md

 node the custom project theme, if present, is checked first.
 Only if it doesn't have the item the default theme is checked.

-This allows you to configure the default look of every Godot control with a single theme resource, but you can go more granular than that.
+This allows you to configure the default look of every Pandemonium control with a single theme resource, but you can go more granular than that.
 Every control node also has a `theme` property, which allows you to set a custom theme for the branch of nodes starting with that control.
 This means that the